theochem/horton/doc/user_part.rst

 Note that Gaussian cube files can be generated from other programs like CPMD, ADF, Siesta, Crystal, etc. The output of all these program should be compatible with HORTON.
-Horton can partition all-electron and pseudo-potential wavefunctions.
+HORTON can partition all-electron and pseudo-potential wavefunctions.
 However, very fine grids are required for all-electron partitioning with CPart.